SanderVocke/qoverage/README.md

 This is just a disclaimer in order to be aware and to look critically at the results.
 Regardless, for the purpose of "was this line ever executed", the exact amount of hits is irrelevant.

+## Using the report

+Qoverage generates a Cobertura-style XML report.
+There is no built-in method to generate nice-looking human-readable reports.
+However, there are some options to go from the XML report to something more readable:

+* Using [https://pypi.org/project/pycobertura/](pycobertura), a command-line utility which supports Cobertura XML to HTML conversion.
+* Uploading the XML to ah online coverage-tracking site like [app.codecov.io](CodeCov).

 ## Details

 ### Collection method